sebpiq/funktion.fm/_posts/paulstretch.js.md

 Complete worker code can be found [here](https://github.com/sebpiq/paulstretch.js/blob/master/examples/simple/js/paulstretch-worker.js).

-Wiring-up with the main thread
+Communication with the worker
 ================================

-Now that we have everything there, we will need to implement the code that will send raw audio to the worker, and receive the processed audio.
+Now that all the parts are there, we will need to wire them up.

-For this we will run a function with `setInterval` that will periodically communicate with the worker.
+For this we will run in the main thread a function with `setInterval` that will periodically communicate with the worker : sending raw audio, and receiving processed audio.

-Once again, for raw audio there is no problem, as we will send the raw audio as it comes ... but for reading we will apply a similar technique as in the worker and use a buffer that should always contain at least `batchSize` blocks.
+Once again, for raw audio there is no problem, as we will send the blocks as they comes ... but for processed audio we will apply a similar technique as in the worker and use a buffer that should always contain at least `batchSize` blocks.
 Therefore, we check the state of our buffer `blocksOut` at each interval, and request new data from the worker only when the buffer runs low.

 ```javascript
 setInterval(function() {